 I am nobody to tell you what is right or wrong about animal training.
-My role as a professional is to share with you my scientific and empirical knowledge and give you the privilege to think and decide by yourself.
+My role as a professional and tutor is to share with you my scientific and empirical knowledge and give you the privilege to think and decide by yourself.

 However, there are some topics I need to write about and give you my view of the current discussions in this field.